Cohomological splitting, realization, and finiteness: Abstract

 \section{Abstract}

-We search some splitting (resp. finiteness) criteria by applying certain splitting (resp. finiteness) property of the cohomological functors.
+We search for some splitting (resp. finiteness) criteria of a given module $M$ over a local ring $(R,\fm,k)$ in terms of the splitting (resp. finiteness) property of certain cohomological functors evaluated at $M$, for example the splitting of $H^i_\fm(M)$.
 In particular, we deal with the cohomological splitting question posted by Vasconcelos.
 We present a connection from our approach to the realization problem of Nunke.
-This equipped with several applications.
+This is equipped with several applications.
 For instance, we recover some results of Jensen (and others) by applying simple methods.
-Additional applications include a computation of some numerical invariants such as the projective dimension of some injective modules and et cetera.
+Additional applications, including a computation of the projective dimension of some injective modules, are given.
+This enables us to extend some results of Matlis (resp.
+Osofsky) on the projective dimension of $E_R(k)$ (resp. $\mathcal{Q}$).